 Since Stampede’s closure, Alberta has continued to produce high-quality talent at an incredible rate.
 Michael Richard Blais, one of the most highly-regarded wrestlers in Western Canada, sees it as a natural development in the industry.
 “Thirteen years ago,” he says, “you had TJ Wilson, Apocalypse, Duke Durrango, Johnny Devine, Juggernaut, (etc) all here in the upper echelon of talent, with a bunch of hungry young guys wanting to get to their level.
 Now it’s just changed to different people; basically, the guys that stuck around moved up into those (veteran) roles and now there is a new group of hungry young guys.”

 Not only is Alberta’s talent being recognized provincially, but it’s more visible on a worldwide platform.
 In 2017, Calgary saw it’s first WWE Champion in 20 years crowned when Jinder Mahal defeated Randy Orton for the title.
-Pro Wrestling Illustrated’s Seven Alberta-bred female wrestlers were featured on this year’s PWI100, an independent list ranking the top wrestlers in the world.
-Countless Alberta-based wrestlers like Taya Valkeryie, Gursinder Singh, and Rachael Ellering consistently feature in promotions like Ring of Honor, IMPACT!, and Stardom.
+Seven Alberta-bred female wrestlers were featured on this year’s PWI100, an independent list ranking the top wrestlers in the world.
+Countless Alberta-trained wrestlers like Taya Valkeryie, Gursinder Singh, and Rachael Evers consistently feature in promotions like Ring of Honor, IMPACT!, and Stardom.

 A major reason for the continued success of Alberta’s wrestling scene in the Storm Wrestling Acadamy in Calgary, founded by former WWE and WCW wrestler Lance Storm.
 His stellar reputation as a trainer has drawn many raw talents to Alberta, with a wide variety of graduates going on to experience success both in Alberta and abroad.